pamelaferretti/pamelaferretti.github.io/_projects/5_project.md

 category: fun
 ---

-This project started during the pandemic lockdowns, as an attempt to help reducing misinformation about mRNA vaccines.
-I plan to keep expanding it with other topics, suggestions are welcome!
+When vaccines and mRNA were everywhere on the news, lots of people found themeselves struggling to understand which sources were credible and which were not.
+I started drawing some illustrations with pen and paper for my family members and friends that had reached out to me to ask questions.
+I quickly realised that the sketches I was doing could be useful to other people beyond my family, and that's how the idea of Easy Infographics started.
+This project, born during the pandemic lockdowns, was an attempt to help reducing misinformation about mRNA vaccines using clear, user-friendly graphics.
+So I reached out to [Eleonora Nigro](https://www.eleonoranigro.com/), a talented young researcher with a passion for graphical illustration, and asked her if she wanted to join the team.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:
+As the goal was to increase scientific outreach on this important topic, we asked friends and colleagues to help us translate the illustrations in 7 languages: English, Italian, Spanish, Portugese, French, German and Russian! (see website for full credits list).

     ---
     layout: page